 My testimony is I was a lost young adult.
 The year I got married, bought a home and worked a wonderful job was the toughest year.
 So tough that I landed in the pits of Depression.
 Why?
 At the time I had no idea.
-Everything had been checked off the “this is what I am going to do list” Absolutely zero reason to feel so tried, so fearful, so alone, such anxiety, such lost of control, such a disconnect.
-Literally every step took so much energy I wondered how one step could be made.
+Everything had been checked off the “this is what I am going to do list” Absolutely zero reason to feel so tired, so fearful, so alone, such anxiety, such loss of control, such a disconnect.
+Literally, every step took so much energy I wondered how one step could be made.

 I wanted to not move, but the stillness wasn’t comforting.
-It was like being frozen in stone cold concrete placed in quick sand.
-In my case, the lack of movement seemed to cause me to sink faster in the quick sand.
+It was like being frozen in stone-cold concrete placed in quicksand.
+In my case, the lack of movement seemed to cause me to sink faster in the quicksand.
 My depression was as dark as it could get without suicidal thoughts.
-Although I could feel the erieness that those thoughts very well could come next.
+Although I could feel the eerieness that those thoughts very well could come next.
 It was like at any moment, those demons would be released.

-Since those time, I have learned so much from what I now call the great depression.
+Since that time, I have learned so much from what I now call the great depression.
 I understand why each bout was different and the reasons I went through that time.
 I am so grateful for my equipping experience.
 Had I not have been broken, I wouldn’t have known pain or have any game plan for getting fixed.
-Of coarse the depth is greater than this, and what was accomplished as an outcome of the brokeness is what was defined as a “Mosaic”
+Of coarse, the depth is greater than this, and what was accomplished as an outcome of the brokenness is what was defined as a “Mosaic”

-When we shared each testimony at the end of training.
-God spoke to me and said look at the brokeness that occurred.
-Without these broken pieces there would be no mosaic.
+When we shared each testimony at the end of the training.
+God spoke to me and said look at the brokenness that occurred.
+Without these broken pieces, there would be no mosaic.
 I was confused.
 Mosaic?
-Lord I have never heard you refers to our brokeness as Mosaic.
+Lord, I have never heard you refer to our brokenness as Mosaic.
 Cracked pots, yes, because you are the Potter’s hands that remakes us.
-There is scripture that supports pots.
+There is a scripture that supports pots.
 Why mosaic Lord?
 His response, look it up.

 Each of our broken pieces are colored and shaped differently.
 If we hold on to those broken pieces the sharpen edges will cut deep.
 The dull edges will rub us raw.
 We will forever feel pain.
 When we focus on the colors, the redness of hate glows, the blackness of loneliness looms, and the unfriendliness of grey lurks.
 These colors will steal, kill and destroy our light.